 - Has to endure come-ons, unwelcomed sexual remarks, or sex-based behavior as part of their job, or

 - Is targeted with harassing behavior because of their sex, or based on conforming or not conforming to sex-based stereotypes, or

 - Feels intimidated, offended, scared, unsafe, or demeaned on the basis of their sex or based on sex-based stereotypes.

-A hostile work environment is usually a situation that develops over time, after frequent or repeated instances of sexual or sex-based conduct occur, and they prevent someone from being able to do their job.
-However, a single serious incident, such as workplace sexual assault, can be so “severe or pervasive” as to create an unlawful hostile work environment.
+A hostile work environment is usually a situation that develops over time after frequent or repeated instances of sexual or sex-based conduct occur, and they prevent someone from being able to do their job.
+However, a single incident, such as workplace sexual assault, can create an unlawful hostile work environment.